 Hemp is a rich source of fiber offering sustainable development and ecological balance, Interestingly Uttarakhand alone can grow so much hemp that no native people will ever need to migrate for work to other states.

 The legalization of hemp plant cultivation has opened a wide spectrum of scope for farmers and rural communities, but its main drawback that is haunting many people involves the use of special plant species of cannabis which consist of less than 0.3% THC chemical in the plant.
-Native Indian species do not match the recent set standards proposed by NDPS Act and force farmers to use hybrid imported seeds to grow industrial hemp.
+Native Indian species do not match the recently set standards proposed by the NDPS Act and force farmers to use hybrid imported seeds to grow industrial hemp.

 This set rule to use specific cannabis plant species has jolted the enthusiasm of many tribes and rural communities as such people have been using native plant species for centuries.
 They use hemp to make fiber, eatables like bhang chutney and even smoke it for recreation.
 It is hard for them to classify different cannabis species as they have been coexisting with nature and using local indigenous cannabis species.